Site description (2001 baseline)

 IBA A2 criterion species: 13 endemic species are commonly seen here: Formosan Whistling Thrush, Formosan Blue Magpie, Formosan Yellow Tit, Formosan Yuhina, Steere’s Liocichia, Formosan Barwing, White-eared Sibia, Collared Bush Robin, Mikado Pheasant, Swinhoe’s Pheasant, White-throated Hill Partridge, Taiwan Firecrest, and Formosan Laughing Thrush. • At this site, 104 species in 35 families have been recorded.
 Most of the birds are seen in the broadleaf forests.
 Forty-one of the recorded bird species are protected including the Indian Black Eagle and Brown Wood Owl are threatened species.

 Non-bird biodiversity: • Fagus hayatae is among the 11 rare endemic plant species.
 A large and pure stand of the species can be found in Lalashan at Taipei and Taoyuan County.
 This site is the southern-most distribution of this species in the northern hemisphere.

-BirdLife International (2021) Important Bird Areas factsheet: North Section of Xueshan Mountain Range, Taoyuan City.
+BirdLife International (2023) Important Bird Area factsheet: North Section of Xueshan Mountain Range, Taoyuan City.
 Downloaded from http://datazone.birdlife.org/site/factsheet/north-section-of-xueshan-mountain-range-taoyuan-city-iba-taiwan-china on 21/09/2023.